makeplans/makeplans-api/readme.md

 Outgoing messages requires person_id and service_id.

 Default action for outgoing messages is according to the settings for booking verification.
 If email verification is enabled then all `*_email` messages will be triggered by default to the customer.
 To override please see parameters for each action below.
-For admin notification messages the default is based on the client settings.
-SMS reminders is based on client settings and uses a default value for the time unless specified.
+For admin notification messages the default is based on the account settings.
+SMS reminders is based on account settings and uses a default value for the time unless specified.

 <table>
   <tr><th>Name</th><th>Type</th><th>Description</th></tr>
   <tr><td>confirm</td><td>Boolean</td><td>If set to false then the 'initiate verification' event is executed.
 If verification is required the state will be set to `awaiting_verification`.
 If no verification is required then the state will be set to `awaiting_confirmation` or `confirmed`.</td></tr>
   <tr><td>ignore_capacity</td><td>Boolean</td><td>Will force save the booking even though other bookings exists within the same time on the specified resource_id (double booking).
 Not applicable when `public_booking` is set to false (no double bookings allowed).
 Default: false.</td></tr>
-  <tr><td>add_reminder_sms</td><td>Boolean</td><td>Automatically adds `reminder_at` based on setting from client attribute `sms_reminder_time`.
+  <tr><td>add_reminder_sms</td><td>Boolean</td><td>Automatically adds `reminder_at` based on setting from account attribute `sms_reminder_time`.
 Default: at 12PM the day before the appointment.</td></tr>
   <tr><td>add_messages</td><td>Boolean</td><td>Automatically generate messages based on message templates.
 (NOTE: Beta functionality available by invitation.)</td></tr>
   <tr><td>verification_send_email</td><td>Boolean</td><td>Send out verification email.
 Only applicable when `confirm` is set to false.</td></tr>
   <tr><td>verification_send_sms</td><td>Boolean</td><td>Send out verification SMS.
 Only applicable when `confirm` is set to false.</td></tr>